Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

   run_pipeline(config_files_dir, stages)

 Then execute this script to run Stage 1!
-The output in your cell should look similar to the output shown below, where we have used HST-GO 15288 (PI: David Sing), visit 01, target HAT-P-41B as an example:
+The output in your cell should look similar to the output shown below, where we have used HST-GO 17183 (PI: Hannah Wakeford), visit 12, target WASP-127 as an example:

 .. include:: stage_1_output.txt
    :literal: